check-spelling-sandbox/Azure-Sentinel/Playbooks/Send-IngestionCostAnomalyAlert/readme.md

 ![04-editapp](../Send-IngestionCostAnomalyAlert/images/04-editapp.png)

-Defince the frequency the playbook should execute.
+Defiance the frequency the playbook should execute.
 Default is daily so you get alerted at the earliest sign of an ingestion anomaly

 ![05-recurrence](../Send-IngestionCostAnomalyAlert/images/05-recurrence.png)